Learning with Interpretable Structure from Gated RNN: Experiments and Discussions

 \subsubsection{Settings}

 The first artificial task is to identify sequence 0110 in a group of length-4 sequences which only contain 0 and 1 (task ``0110").
+If it is 0110, it will be positive.
 This is a simple task containing 16 distinct cases.
 We include 1000 instances in the training sets, with duplicated instances to improve accuracy.
 We use validation set containing all possible length 4 zero-one sequences without duplication to learn FSAs and randomly generate 100 instances to do testing.

 The second task is to determine whether a sequence contains three consecutive zeros (task ``000").
+If it contains consecutive zeros, it will be negative.
 There is no limitation on the length of sequences, thus the task has infinite instance space and is more difficult than task ``0110".
 We randomly generate 3000 zero-one training instances whose lengths are also randomly decided.
+For simplicity, we set the length to be from 5 to 20.
 We also generate 500 validation and 500 testing instances.

-For both these tasks we mainly study MGU, SRN, GRU and LSTM mentioned in Section~\ref{section:Background}.
+For both tasks we mainly study the representative RNNs including MGU, SRN, GRU and LSTM mentioned in Section~\ref{section:Background}.
 For all these four RNN models, we set the dimension of hidden state and the number of hidden layers to be 10 and 3 respectively.
-We conduct each experiment 5 times and report the average results.
+We conduct each experiment 5 trials and report the average results.